department-of-veterans-affairs/vagov-content/pages/burials-memorials/pre-need-eligibility.md

 ### Be sure to fill out an application for each person requesting a pre-need eligibility determination.

-If both you and your spouse are applying, you’ll each need to fill out your own application.
+If both you and your spouse are applying, you’ll each need to fill out your own application.<br>
+**Note:** We recommend that you don't submit a pre-need burial application for most children.
+This is because most children  reach an age where their eligibility expires.

 </li>
 </ol>